 3.3 Indicators of Abuse

 Even for those experienced in working with child abuse, it is not always easy to recognise a situation where abuse may occur or has already taken place.
 Most people are not experts in such recognition, but indications that a child is being abused may include one or more of the following:

-- unexplained changes in a young person’s behavior e.g. becoming very upset, quiet, withdrawn or displaying sudden outbursts of temper
+- Unexplained changes in a young person’s behaviour, e.g. becoming very upset, quiet, withdrawn or displaying sudden outbursts of temper

 Signs of bullying include: